ghc-proposals/ghc-proposals/proposals/0000-complete-set-signatures.rst

  test.hs:42:1: warning:
-    Non-nullary data type constructor implicitly instantiated to ``Stream a`` In the return type signature of a COMPLETE pragma
+    Non-nullary data type constructor implicitly instantiated to ``Stream a`` In the result type signature of a COMPLETE pragma

 Alternatives
 ------------